 Some of the Benefits of good soil management

-- Pests’ build-up in the soil is detected early and controlled to reduce losses during harvesting time.
+Pests’ build-up in the soil is detected early and controlled to reduce losses during harvesting time.

-- Restoration of soil fertility is enhanced to improve crops’ growth rates and reaping capacity.
+Restoration of soil fertility is enhanced to improve crops’ growth rates and reaping capacity.

-- Weeds are controlled to make the land more productive since the crops experience less competition for nutrients from weeds.
+Weeds are controlled to make the land more productive since the crops experience less competition for nutrients from weeds.

-- Soil structure is put into check which in turn improves soil aeration, moisture holding capacity and drainage.
+Soil structure is put into check which in turn improves soil aeration, moisture-holding capacity, and drainage.

-- Root penetration is promoted to enhance proper crop anchorage and soil compactness to minimize erosion.
+Root penetration is promoted to enhance proper crop anchorage and soil compactness to minimize erosion.

-It calls for high level of resilience to be able to keep soils at its stable form through initiation of actions which combat practices that deny soil its dignity in performance when it comes to crop production.
+It calls for a high level of resilience to be able to keep soils at its stable form through the initiation of actions that combat practices that deny soil its dignity in performance when it comes to crop production.
 Controlling how we use fertilizer regimes will help in minimizing soil pollution.

-All of the above information is vital to everyone one practicing crop production or yet planning to invest in crop production.
+All of the above information is vital to everyone practicing crop production or yet planning to invest in crop production.
 Conducting soil tests will also give a snapshot of soil parameters that influence its utility.
-Let us protect soil and its biodiversity.
+Let us protect the soil and its biodiversity.